Joe-uwu/context-graph-agent/docs/adr/0007-grounded-llm-reasoning.md

 ## Decision

 Implement reasoning as a LangGraph state machine with an explicit grounding contract.
 The model may only reference entities and relationships present in the evidence set that `retrieval-service` returned; every claim in the output must carry a citation to a graph node or edge id.
 A validation node checks that each claim maps to a citation before the result is emitted, dropping or repairing any claim that does not.
 Confidence attached to the explanation is inherited from the confidence of the cited edges (see the graph model), not from the model's own stated certainty.

+Implementation: the state machine is the nine-node graph Observe → Retrieve → Verify → GraphTraverse → Reason → Ground → Explain → Recommend → Notify.
+The same node functions run on either a hand-rolled typed-state engine (default) or the real LangGraph runtime (`CORTEX_REASONER_ENGINE=langgraph`), compiled either way.
+The Reason node calls any OpenAI-compatible chat model (`CORTEX_LLM_PROVIDER=openai`); a deterministic template runs when no model is configured or a call fails.
+The Ground node is the validator above and gates the output regardless of which engine or model produced it.

 ## Consequences